jcardenas0917/liri-node-app/README.md

 This application calls the bandsintown API using the concert-this command to show the name venue and date.
 The date is formated using moment.js

 I used a switch case to check each command and call the proper api calls.
 I also used the fs library to read the text from random and create a do-what-it-says command.
 This pulls the text and console logs the answer just like the other 3 commands.

+Create a condition statement to check if the user did not input a title and it will display the default for spotigy-me-this and movie-me-this

 Challenges I found were using the spotify API documentation to make the calls and displaying the default responses if the uses leaves the input blank.

+images/concert-this.JPG

+images/movie-this.JPG

+images/spotify-this-song.JPG